Global exchange trade group launches cyber security committee

-The Cyber Security Working Group will be chaired by Mark Graff, chief information security officer, at Nasdaq OMX Group (NDAQ.O) and vice-chaired by Jerry Perullo, who heads information security at IntercontinentalExchange Group (ICE.N).
+The Cyber Security Working Group will be chaired by Mark Graff, chief information security officer, at Nasdaq OMX Group and vice-chaired by Jerry Perullo, who heads information security at IntercontinentalExchange Group.

 "We are tasked with a significant goal: to build universal best practices and partner with third-parties to combat systemic cyber abuse to ensure the resiliency and strength of our capital markets," Graff said in a statement.